216 Murray Street (Coming Soon)

 Shepherds of Good Hope is building hope in our community.

-Construction will soon begin on our new multi-purpose space located at 216 Murray Street, next to our shelter at 256 King Edward Avenue.
+Construction has begun on our new multi-purpose space located at 216 Murray Street, next to our shelter at 256 King Edward Avenue.
 The project will include a new drop in facility for those experiencing homelessness to use as an alternative to congregating on the street, provide 48 units of supportive housing, and a new community soup kitchen.
 The project is designed to help those experiencing crucial needs, as well as to alleviate on street and neighbourhood strains.
-This project will allow Shepherds of Good Hope to reduce the number of beds in our emergency shelter and further our goal to house more people in supportive housing than in our shelter by the end of 2022.

 This page will be updated as more information is available on this project or you can sign up for updates to be sent to you here.